-As of 1 January 2021, the UK will cease to be bound by EU Single Market and Customs Union rules which have applied on a transitional basis under the Withdrawal Agreement since our formal exit on 31 January this year.
+As of 1 January 2021, the UK ceased being bound by EU Single Market and Customs Union rules which continued to apply on a transitional basis under the terms of the 2019 Withdrawal Agreement.

-The Government has a dedicated UK Transition webpage, covering citizens and businesses in all sectors.
+In advance of this, the Government set up a dedicated UK Transition webpage, covering the main changes applicable to citizens and businesses in all sectors.
 This is structured around navigating to a personalised list of actions based on answers to specific questions about individual circumstances.

 MAIN STEPS NECESSARY TO CONTINUE TO TRADE WITH THE EU